-Same and the same Central Bank of Bahrain Volume 4: Central Bank of Bahrain Rulebook Investment Business
+Central Bank of Bahrain Rulebook Volume 4: Rulebook Investment Business

 REGULATION FC: Financial Crime CHAPTER FC-1: Customer Due Diligence

 Verification of Identity and Source of Funds

 Investment firm licensees must establish effective systematic internal procedures for establishing and verifying the identity of their customers and the source of their funds.
 Such procedures must be set out in writing and approved by the investment firm licensee's Board of Directors.
 They must be strictly adhered to.